Introduced by Rep. Daniel Acciavatti (R) on September 13, 2005

 To prohibit the disposal in Michigan landfills of solid waste from Canada if Congress passes a law authorizing states to ban such imports.
 Under current federal law and international treaties (NAFTA), states may not prohibit solid waste imported from other states or Canada.
 Current contracts between landfills and out-of-state entities would not be abrogated, but could not be renewed.

-Moved to reconsider by Sen. Beverly Hammerstrom (R) on March 1, 2006
+Motion to reconsider by Sen. Beverly Hammerstrom (R-17)

 The vote by which the bill was passed.